 FRAME Cable-Knit Merino Wool Turtleneck Vest

 This turtleneck from FRAME might seem expensive, but it's truly versatile and a good value, given that it can be worn on its own in spring and fall, as well as in winter with long-sleeved blouses.
-The relaxed style also means that you can easily French-tuck into high-waisted jeans or work pants.
+Plus, merino wool is a quality fabric that justifies the spend.
+When it comes to craftsmanship, this turtleneck can't be beat: the relaxed style also means that you can easily French-tuck into high-waisted jeans or work pants.

 Uniqlo HeatTech Cotton Turtleneck Long-Sleeve T-Shirt